apache/incubator-taverna-engine/README.md

 ports.
 Ports with multiple values are stored as a folder with numbered outputs, starting from `0`.
 Values representing errors have extension `.err`.

-In addition to a
+In you will find the file `workflowrun.prov.ttl` which contains the PROV-O export of the workflow run (including nested workflows) in [RDF Turtle format](http://www.w3.org/TR/turtle/).

-file `workflowrun.prov.ttl` which contains the PROV-O export of the workflow run (including nested workflows) in [RDF Turtle format](http://www.w3.org/TR/turtle/):
+Example listing:

     stain@ahtissuntu:~/src/taverna-prov/example/helloanyone$ ls
     greeting.txt  name.txt  workflowrun.prov.ttl